LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 such as `<https://linkedsoftwaredependencies.org/scripts/npm/test>` for the test script.
 These predicates have as object a new URI that links to actual content of that script, meaning the execution script is found by accessing that URI.

+Additionally, to support in description which modules are being used on a machine, we created a [tool](https://github.com/LinkedSoftwareDependencies/node-dependency-parser){:.mandatory}
+that outputs the actual dependencies used by a specific package installation in RDF.
+This way the exact installation that was used can be described, without having to rely on the interpretation of semantic versions which can change over time.

 ### Publication
 475,000 npm packages correspond to 150,000,000+ triples when we collect the information from all packages.